vturecek/metric-reliable-collections/README.md

 ## How it works
 Services that use Reliable Collections program against the Reliable Collection interfaces.
 Metric Reliable Collections are implementations of those interfaces.
 For services that are written against the interfaces, no change to service code should be required to use Metric Reliable Collections.

 At the heart is MetricReliableStateManager, an implementation of IReliableStateManager.
 It manages MetricReliableCollections, implementations of IReliableCollections.
 MetricReliableStateManager is a wrapper around the built-in ReliableStateManager that creates Metric wrappers around Reliable Collections.
-The Reliable Collections that are created store byte arrays, and the Metric wrappers around them convert your strongly-typed objects to byte arrays.
-This allows the Metric classes to quickly and accurately compute usage by totalling up the number of bytes stored in the collections without walking object graphs or using serialization tricks to compute object size.
+The Reliable Collections that are created store byte arrays, and the Metric wrappers use your serializer to convert your strongly-typed objects to byte arrays.
+The memory and disk usage that gets reported is the size of the byte arrays, which is directly affected by your serialization.
+This allows the Metric classes to quickly and accurately compute usage by totalling up the number of bytes stored in the collections without walking object graphs to compute object size.
 This also allows MetricReliableStateManager to define a flexible custom serialization interface.

 ## Notes
 Still a work-in-progress but ready for a test run.